U3DC/MGS-ContextMenu/Assets/MGS-ContextMenu/Readme.txt

     Attach the ContextMenuUI to the context menu UI root. you can make multi context menu UI.

-    Attach the ContextMenuTrigger to the main camera of your scene and add ContextMenuUI to the "Menu UI List".
+    Attach the ContextMenuTrigger to the main camera in your scene and add ContextMenuUI to the Menu List.

     Create your script component, inherit the ContextMenuAgent class and achieve the OnMenuItemClick method to something that you want.